If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.

 This will initialize a package.json file.

-If you are okay with the default answers to these questions, you can skip the questions and answer yes to all of them automatically by using -y flag:
+If you are okay with the default answers to these questions, you can skip the questions and answer yes to all of them automatically by using the -y flag:

 npm init -y